10 Tips on How to Use Samsung Washer Settings

 Incorrect Settings

 Incorrect settings often lead to unsatisfactory washing results.
 If your clothes don’t clean properly, check the selected cycle.
-For standard loads, use the Normal Cycle; for heavily soiled items, choose Heavy Duty.
+For standard loads, use the Normal Cycle; for heavily soiled items, select the Heavy Duty option.

 Ensure the water temperature aligns with fabric care labels—hot for whites, cold for colors.
 Adjust the soil level to match your clothes’ Light, Normal, or Heavy dirtiness.

-Verify that the spin speed suits your fabrics; select low for delicates and high for durable items like towels.
+Verify that the spin speed suits your fabrics; select a low setting for delicates and a high setting for durable items like towels.
 Properly setting these options eliminates confusion and enhances wash effectiveness.

 Poor Washing Results